 The finance minor helps students create value in any type of business organization by broadening student's learning experiences and professional opportunities by focusing on corporate finance and investment topics in more depth.

 Hospitality industries and related entrepreneurial businesses include those in lodging, resorts, food, entertainment, events and conventions, and tourism.
 The hospitality management minor provides an opportunity to learn about service–oriented businesses that are a significant portion of the economies of many countries.

 The management information systems minor is designed for students who wish to learn about computer-based information systems and how they are used in today's businesses.
 The minor enhances the career options of students in any major and increases their capacity to analyze, design, and manage business processes related to their program of study.

-The sports and entertainment management minor focuses on providing you with the knowledge and skills needed to optimize the experiences of consumers and employees in sports and entertainment.
+The sports, events, and entertainment management minor focuses on providing you with the knowledge and skills needed to optimize the experiences of consumers and employees in sports and entertainment.
 You will learn to develop, implement, and manage sports and entertainment events, as well as the operations of sports and entertainment organizations.
 Your course work will focus on business strategy, analytics, customer service, purchasing, negotiations, contracts, and event/venue management–all as you work to manage and deliver highly-effective experiences.